Kangaroob/odin-calculator/README.md

 --Click or tap the i button to see this page

+--If any rounding or truncation occurs in the display, the display screen will turn green to notify you.
+No rounding or truncations occur on the numbers themselves (i.e. what the calculator uses in its equations), only to what is shown in the display.

 --The calculations are as accurate as can be expected with 64-bit floating point numbers.
 As a workaround, in the plus and minus functions x and operandY are both multiplied by 100 and the result is divided by 100.
 In the multiplied by function x and operandY are both multiplied by 100 and the result is divided by 10000.
 No workaround is currently implemented for the divided by function.
-    +If any rounding or truncation occurs in the display, the display screen will turn green to notify you.
-No rounding or truncations occur on the numbers themselves (i.e. what the calculator uses in its equations), only to what is shown in the display.

 --Keyboard support is enabled!
 It is a little wonky right now though.
 Notably, the '=' key will call the plus function, since I don't want to hold shift every time I want to use plus while on my laptop and an Enter key is usually accessible from the number pad.
 Take care that you don't have a button you're not meaning to use selected when pressing Enter.
 Other notable keybindings:
     -Control -> ON